MaJerle/lwrb/README.md

 1. Fork Github repository
 2. Respect [C style & coding rules](https://github.com/MaJerle/c-code-style) used by the library
-3. Make a pull request to develop branch with new features or bug fixes
+3. Create a pull request to develop branch with new features or bug fixes

 Alternatively you may: